sabbirmridha/cypressproject/README.md

 ## To run the automation project using cypress -
-1.Download the zip folder and extract this
+1.Download the zip folder and extract this.

-2. Open the folder in VS code
+2.Open the folder in VS code

 3.Go to terminal and run below commands-